Lockpickers-United/lpu-belt-explorer/belts.md

 - Pick any lock with any tool.

 **Evidence format**
-- Photos or vídeos, showing turned core
+- Photos or vídeos, showing turned core.

 **White Belt Locks:**